Difference Between First and Second Degree Murder?

 Felony murder is a form of first-degree murder that occurs when a person dies - even accidentally - during a violent felony.

-For instance, if a robber unintentionally kills a patron in a liquor store during the course, he may still be charged with committing first-degree murder even though the murder is unintentional.
+For instance, if a robber unintentionally kills a patron in a liquor store during the course, they may still be charged with committing first-degree murder even though the murder is unintentional.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.